What’s New

 There is so much misinformation online about dog training that it can be exhausting to anyone trying to navigate it and choose a dog trainer.

-The solution to all this misinformation is the BC SPCA’s AnimalKind program.
-AnimalKind has created a community of evidence-based trainers who are committed to humane dog training and want to make a difference in their industry and the lives of dogs in B.C.
+The solution to all this misinformation is the BC SPCA’s AnimalKind program, which offers dog guardians access to a community of evidence-based trainers who are committed to humane training methods and want to make a difference in their industry and the lives of dogs in B.C.

 AnimalKind trainers are knowledgeable professionals with the education, experience and credentials that make them the best choice for you and your dog.
 They follow BC SPCA’s high-welfare standards (PDF), only use humane, evidence-based training methods, and invest time and effort to continuously update their knowledge.

-AnimalKind accredited trainers are devoted to supporting dog guardians to humanely and effectively train their dogs.
-They show guardians how to motivate dogs and make training a fun activity so that dogs are happy and engaged and learning.
+AnimalKind accredited trainers are devoted to supporting dog guardians in humanely and effectively training their dogs.
+They show guardians how to motivate dogs and make training fun so that dogs are happy and engaged while learning.

 Trainers who are part of the AnimalKind community have been audited by the BC SPCA and have obtained accreditation through hard work and diligence.
 They are the only dog trainers recommended by the BC SPCA.

-You love and care for your dog, and you want them to be happy.
-Why put your pet’s well-being in the hands of someone who will use aversive, out-dated training methods?
+You love and care for your dog and want them to be happy.
+Why put your pet’s well-being in the hands of someone who will use aversive, outdated training methods?

 Aversive training methods endanger the loving relationship between you and your dog.
-Know what to look for in a dog trainer.
-Be informed and stay away from trainers who use punishment-based methods.
+As a dog guardian, you can be proactive by being informed, knowing what to look for in a dog trainer and stay away from trainers who use punishment-based methods.

-Always choose to work with a trainer who uses and promotes humane dog training, like AnimalKind accredited trainers.
+Always choose to work with a trainer who uses and promotes humane dog training.

 Reward-based training methods help build a relationship of trust between you and your dog, something that will make you and your dog happy.
 You and your dog deserve to work with the best trainers in the field.
 Find an AnimalKind accredited trainer near you.